glanonim/visualization/README.md

 4. Project Objectives and Goals.
 Provide the primary questions you are trying to answer with your visualisation.
 What would you like to learn and accomplish?
 List the benefits.
 5. Data.
 From where and how are you collecting your data?
 If appropriate, provide a link to your data sources.
 6. Data Processing.
 Do you expect to do substantial data cleanup?
 What quantities do you plan to derive from your data?
 How would data processing be implemented?

+Data is processing in few steps that will be described as separate subsections.

+/subsection{Map generation}

+Initially we load list of countries (2-letter country code, 3-letter country code and country name) and dataset with generated CO2 per country.
+In parallel datasets with area of country and amount of citizens are loaded and parsed as JSON array to local storage.
+Those 2 datasets are not displayed initially and may be loaded a bit later.

+Then we create new array that will be used for map and countries list.
+We try to match 3-letters code for CO2 dataset with 2-letter code.
+If it is successful we add it as new row.
+Not matched elements are marked as No data items.

+Finally we generate map and print countries list.

+If input with country will be modified map generation function will be called with new year.
+Due to performance issue Processing button must be clicked to reload radar charts.

+/subsection{Country list}

+Any time user will select a country its 2-letter code will be copied to an array and saved to local storage.

+/subsection{Processing}
+Once any country is being selected and button processing is hit all data sources are being loaded.

+Due to poor hosting it may take up to 1 minute to download all csv files.
+After loading each data is processed in separate sub-function.

+For stacked charts, arrays with selected countries are being processed and saved to local storage.

+For radar charts, objects with value for particular year and selected countries are being processed and saved to local storage.
+This step could be moved to generate radar charts to allow to see other years without processing.

+/subsection{Radar chart}
+Radar charts are generated every time a category is being selected from left list on the left side.
+Function is checking if data was processed and saved to local storage.
+If is loading for particular category an object from local storage and displays it.

+/subsection{Stacked chart}
+Stacked charts are generated after check of processed data and selecting a dataset from list above chart placeholder.
+Function is loading respective dataset and simply sending it to chart object.

+/subsection{Remaining functions}
+Remaining function are supporting tasks descrbied above and will be not described.

 7. Visualisation Design.
 How will you display your data?
 Provide some general ideas that you have for the visualisation design.
 Develop three alternative prototype designs for your visualisation.
 Discuss the pros and cons of each design.
 Create one final design that incorporates the best of your three designs.
 Describe your designs and justify your choices of visual encodings.
 We recommend you use the

 The visual design was developed by considering Edward